roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

+===

- ****** The Cline's Conquer Time Ch.
-03 ****** byTheTalkMan© Jackie knew how to shake her perfect ass, and her ass bounced side to side in just the right way.
+Jackie knew how to shake her perfect ass, and her ass bounced side to side in just the right way.
 Jackie was an expert at popping her hips back and forth, her firm cheeks sashaying under the material of the silky dress.
 The thin dress allowed any viewer to see the way her perky ass jiggled.

  Kaitlyn, the sexy young hotel clerk, was watching this group approach with shock.
 She was not stupid, and it became clear to her that during the set-up for this reception, when Jocelyn worked with Kaitlyn to set up everything, Kaitlyn knew Jocelyn was after her daughter's man.
 It was clear to Kaitlyn that Jocelyn had an eye for Derek, even before she had met him.
 So Kaitlyn, ever the ambitious slut, was eager to watch Jocelyn at work.
 Kaitlyn was still learning her craft, so she was willing to watch someone more experienced use all her wiles to seduce the young husband.
 And of course, if Kaitlyn had the opportunity, she would swoop in and run some game on the new husband.